Doing What Works: The Importance of Evidence-Based Treatment

 Cognitive Behavioral Therapy, or CBT, has a myriad of clinical data that shows effectiveness.
 In one study after 52 weeks, 60% of people who had been undergoing CBT therapy had clean toxicology.
 CBT works by finding what thought patterns are leading to the addictive behavior.
 The therapy then encourages changing those thoughts to something that is both more realistic and more hopeful.

 CBT for addiction treatment first helps with emotional regulation.
 It challenges out of control thinking patterns like “I’ll never get better”, and tries to shape them into less threatening, more growth based alternatives.
 In this case, an alternative thought pattern CBT might offer to encourage a resident or client is “I’m feeling discouraged right now in my recovery, but I know that therapy is a process with its ups and downs like any other.
 My main responsibility right now is sticking with it.”

 Secondly, CBT for treatment at our addiction treatment center helps replace turning to a substance with better problem-solving skills.
 For example, a co-occurring disorder often linked to addiction is anxiety.
 When feeling anxious, instead of reaching for a substance, CBT can help sufferers think through long-term solutions such as becoming mindful of anxiety and taking steps to calm oneself.
-This can include activities like exercise, taking a hike in nature, or talking to a group or loved one.
+This can include activities like exercise or talking to a group or loved one.

 Why Twelve-Step Therapy Works: Aftercare and Our View on Spirituality